colindean/homebrew-fund/README.md

 Run `brew fund` for online help, but normal usage is to pass a package in particular, e.g.

-    brew fund brew
+    brew fund curl

-will show potential places to fund the development of Homebrew itself.
+will show potential places to fund the development of [curl](https://formulae.brew.sh/formula/curl).

 ## Caveats